ibm-cloud-docs/EventStreams/faq.md

 We suggest a tool like Kafka MirrorMaker to replicate data between clusters.
 For information about how to run MirrorMaker, see
 [{{site.data.keyword.messagehub}} kafka-mirrormaker repository](https://github.com/ibm-messaging/event-streams-samples/tree/master/kafka-mirrormaker){: external}.
 For an example of the recovery process, see [Using mirroring in a disaster recovery scenario](/docs/EventStreams?topic=EventStreams-disaster_recovery_scenario) .

 The user is also responsible for the backup of message payload data.
 Although this data is replicated across multiple Kafka brokers within a cluster, which protects against the majority of failures, this replication does not cover a location-wide failure.

-Topic names are backed up by {{site.data.keyword.messagehub}}, although it is recommended good practice for users to back up topic names and the configuration data for those topics.
+It is recommended good practice for users to back up topic names and the configuration data for those topics.

 If you have configured your {{site.data.keyword.messagehub}} instance in a Multi-Zone Region, a regional disaster is very unlikely.
 However, we recommend that users do plan for such circumstances.
 If a user's instance is no longer available because of a disaster (and a remote DR instance is not already set up), the user should consider configuring a new instance in a new region and restoring their topics and data from backup if available.
 Applications can then be pointed at the new instance.